 About Your Stay in the Special Delivery Unit

-Please allow for extra travel time to your appointments due to road closures and traffic congestion caused by multiple construction projects around CHOP and Penn, including the full closure of the Wood Center, long-term traffic pattern changes on University Ave., and more.
-Please check traffic before you go to see if there are any additional closures or impacts in the area, and refer here for the latest updates on parking at CHOP’s Philadelphia Campus.
+Please allow for extra travel time to your appointments due to road closures and traffic congestion caused by multiple construction projects around CHOP and Penn, potential service interruptions to SEPTA, and more.
+Please check traffic and public transit updates before you go, and check for parking instructions on CHOP’s Philadelphia Campus.

 We hope this information about what to expect during your time in the Garbose Family Special Delivery Unit (SDU) will help alleviate some of your concerns in the days and weeks ahead.
 Our staff members are happy to answer any individual questions you may have.